davidefossacecchi/typewrite-directive/README.md

 Setting 'new-line' attribute to true, typewriter will clear the line at the end of each sentence (default: false)

 `<div typewriter sentences="sentences" new-line="true"></div>`

+You can specify a varibility percentage to make the writing more human-like.

+`<div typewriter sentences="humanize" humanize="30"></div>`